Friendlyjordies: 2022–present: Firebombing incidents

 On 19 August 2022, Shanks published a video titled "Coronation", where he discussed John Barilaro's new employment at the Sydney-based property developer Coronation Property Group, and he revealed links between Coronation and the Alameddine organised crime family.
-Police launched investigations into two attempts to burn down Shanks' house in Bondi Beach: one attempt on 17 November 2022, which mistakenly targeted his next-door neighbour; and another on 23 November 2022, which successfully burned down his home.
-In a statement, Shanks' lawyers stated that his home had been "firebombed", and that he was not home at the time of the attacks.
+Police launched investigations into two attempts to burn down Shanks's house in Bondi Beach: one attempt on 17 November 2022, which mistakenly targeted his next-door neighbour; and another on 23 November 2022, which successfully burned down his home.
+In a statement, Shanks's lawyers said that his home had been "firebombed", and that he was not home at the time of the attacks.

-In December 2023, Tufi Junior Tauese-Auelua, an associate of the Alameddine crime network was arrested by police and charged with two counts of destroying or damaging property by fire.
-The NSW police stated that there was a "strong possibility" the attack was retaliation for Shanks' video alleging links between the Alameddine crime network and the Coronation Property Group.
-Friendlyjordies producer Kristo Langker reported to police that ABC reporter Mahmood Fazal repeatedly informed him in January 2024 that he had been communicating with "very serious gang figures" who were threatening that "something bad is going to happen" if the "Coronation" video was not deleted from YouTube.
-In February 2024, Shanks subsequently removed the video from his channel, citing non-specific death threats as the reason.
+In December 2023, Tufi Junior Tauese-Auelua, an associate of the Alameddine crime network, was arrested by police and charged with two counts of destroying or damaging property by fire.
+The NSW police stated that there was a "strong possibility" the attack was retaliation for Shanks's video alleging links between the Alameddine crime network and the Coronation Property Group.
+Friendlyjordies producer Kristo Langker reported to police that ABC reporter Mahmood Fazal repeatedly informed him in January 2024 that Fazal had been communicating with "very serious gang figures" who were threatening that "something bad is going to happen" if the "Coronation" video was not deleted from YouTube.
+In February 2024, Shanks removed the video from his channel, citing non-specific death threats as the reason.
 In September 2025, Tauese-Auelua was sentenced to five years in jail over the firebombing.

-In October 2025, messages allegedly from Four Corners reporter Mahmood Fazal were leaked showing death threats directed at Shanks.
+In October 2025, messages allegedly from Four Corners reporter Mahmood Fazal were leaked and were reported to contain threats directed at Shanks.
 When asked, Fazal claimed that the messages expressing his desire to "kill" Shanks had been falsified, while others were taken out of context.
+Fazal was sacked by the ABC in May 2026 after doubts arose concerning the authenticity of some of his anonymous informers.
+Several programs which relied heavily on his reporting have been pulled from the Internet, and segments of other programs in which he appeared prominently were edited out.